Donate

 • 24/7 bi-lingual support with manager on site at all times

-• Village orientation and complimentary drinks provided on arrival day
+• Village orientation provided on arrival day

-• Return transport to the Rome/Fiumicino Airport (departs 5:30AM) with rest stop
+• Return transport to the Rome/Fiumicino Airport (departs 6 AM) with rest stop

 • Departure service/airport assistance at airport

-• Linens and towels provided
+• Linens, blankets, and towels are provided

 • Weekly housekeeping service with change of towels and linens

-• Free washing machine access
+• Free washing machine access, laundry facilities on request

 • 3 chef-catered, gourmet meals per day (buffet breakfast, 3-course lunch, 4-course dinner) — with wine at lunch and dinner (table wine provided at lunch and dinner.
 An excellent wine list is offered at additional cost), while in Monte Castello